When configuring data ingestion from a feed or data source, you can specify the date and time parameters of the data in ArcGIS Velocity.

 -0800; -08:00; America/Los_Angeles

-If your data has date or date and time information stored in a date field, you do not need to specify a date format.
-Feature layers, shapefiles, and Parquet files can hold date fields that store date or date and time values.
-Analytics for IoT can load date and time values from such fields without any additional properties or settings needed.
+If the data has date or date and time information stored in a date field, you do not need to specify a date format.
+Feature layers, shapefiles, and Parquet files can contain date fields that store date or date and time values.
+Velocity can load date and time values from these fields without additional parameters or settings.